AlphaNightLight/sml-lab-2/README.md

 The project specification required a creative improvement to the basic UI to deliver more value to the stakeholders.
 Our grup decided to embed a powerful flagging collection that allows for future model evaluations and adaptations to user needs. *Gradio* usually embeds three ways for doing so:

-- Flagging Modes
+* Flagging Modes
-- Callback Functions
+* Callback Functions
-- Local Storage
+* Local Storage

-However, **None of them is available** when the application is deployed on *hugging face*.
+However, **none of them is available** when the application is deployed on *hugging face*.
 For this reason, we needed to implement our own code, that throw additional `Gradio Blocks` allows the the users to comment on model behaviours and push this precious information in a *hugging face* dataset.

 ## Extensive Feedback

 The stakeholders can do much more than a simple thumb-up thumb-down selcetion, as they have an entire range of motivation to select among.
-For this reason, in a real world scenario the *EVALS* dataset we have built would could be an important insight to capture future user needs and improvements, as well as a tool to ensure the social fairness of the model.
+For this reason, in a real world scenario the *EVALS* dataset we have built would be an important insight to capture future user needs and improvements, as well as a tool to ensure the social fairness of the model.

 # Useful Links

+This *GitHub* repository contains a copy of the colab code we used for finetuning and a copy of the gradio application for the model demo.
+To see the actual deployiment, you are encoradged to folllow these links:

-- *hugging face* space to chat with the model: [https://huggingface.co/spaces/fedealex/chat](https://huggingface.co/spaces/fedealex/chat)
+* *Hugging face* space to chat with the model: [https://huggingface.co/spaces/fedealex/chat](https://huggingface.co/spaces/fedealex/chat)
-- *hugging face* model containing the final LLM: [https://huggingface.co/fedealex/llama-1B/tree/main](https://huggingface.co/fedealex/llama-1B/tree/main)
+* *Hugging face* model containing the final LLM: [https://huggingface.co/fedealex/llama-1B/tree/main](https://huggingface.co/fedealex/llama-1B/tree/main)
-- *hugging face* dataset for the evaluation metrics: [https://huggingface.co/datasets/fedealex/flags/tree/main](https://huggingface.co/datasets/fedealex/flags/tree/main)
+* *Hugging face* dataset for the evaluation metrics: [https://huggingface.co/datasets/fedealex/flags/tree/main](https://huggingface.co/datasets/fedealex/flags/tree/main)